nathanstilwell/juve/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## Release History

+### v0.1.3
+- The `juve` function accepts the url as the first parameter.
+- The `juve` function returns a promise in addition to accepting a callback.
+- The `juve` function assumes all properties of the second parameter are assertions.
+The "options" property is reserved for specifying configuration options.
+- Added travis-ci support.
+- Added integration tests.

+### v0.1.2
+- Includes trials in the results.
+- Better test coverage.

 ### v0.1.0
 - Basic functionality